daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 # Vertex quantization in Omniforce Game Engine
 ## The problem
-While textures can be heavily mip-mapped and contain just enough data encoded in single pixel (especially with BC1/BC7 compression), meshes are a bit more complicated.
+While textures can be heavily mipmapped and contain just enough data encoded in a single pixel (especially with BC1/BC7 compression), meshes are a bit more complicated.
 To reduce VRAM bandwidth, we can use LODs.
-However, it is not the panacea - I still have *tons* of redundant data encoded in a single vertex.
-By "redundant" I mean either excessive data/precision (e.g. FP32-encoded normals) or some values / bits which don't affect on final mesh at all, for example: I have a mesh which is 10 units in size (10 floats).
-Nonetheless, a single 32-bit float can represent values far beyond 10, meaning that we store *redundant data*, which can be compressed away.
+However, it is not the panacea - I still have tons of redundant data encoded in a single vertex.
+By "redundant" I mean either excessive data/precision (e.g. FP32-encoded normals) or some values/bits that don't affect on final mesh at all, for example: I have a mesh that is 10 units in size (10 floats).
+Nonetheless, a single 32-bit float can represent values far beyond 10, meaning that we store redundant data, which can be compressed away.

 The more vertices in some particular mesh we have, the more we need to wait until it is transferred to GPU caches, effectively increasing frame time.
-Another thing worth to mention - the more bytes a single vertex takes, the less vertices we can fit in a single cache line / entire cache, meaning that we would need 1. more reads 2. more swaps in cache.
+Another thing worth to mention - the more bytes a single vertex takes, the fewer vertices we can fit in a single cache line / entire cache, meaning that we would need 1. more reads and 2. more swaps in cache.
 If we are register-bound, compressing vertices can improve performance due to the fact that we have less data per vertex and we can fit more data in registers, especially with FP16 values.

-Using NVIDIA NSight Graphics profiler, I figured out that even with BC7-compressed textures I still don't have enough L2 cache hit rates and VRAM usage could definitely be lower.
-On screenshot, it is visible that cache hits are 1. not consistent (maybe often cache swaps?)
-2. are about than 60% in general, meaning that about half of the time data is not found in the cache:
+Using the NVIDIA NSight Graphics profiler, I figured out that even with BC7-compressed textures I still don't have enough L2 cache hit rates and VRAM usage could be lower.
+On the screenshot, it is visible that cache hits are 1. not consistent (maybe often cache swaps?)
+2. are about 60% in general, meaning that about half of the time data is not found in the cache:
 ![no compression L2 cache hits](https://i.ibb.co/xJ9TF4N/Screenshot-8.png)

 ## Renderer design considerations
-From the very beginning of development of my engine's renderer, I wanted it to support highly detailed _meshes_.
-To make that possible, my renderer required a vertex compression system which not just quantizes vertex positions to 16-bit floats.
-I needed higher compression ratio and very fast, near-instant decoding algorithm alongside with minimal precision loss.
+From the very beginning of the development of my engine's renderer, I wanted it to support highly detailed _meshes_.
+To make that possible, my renderer required a vertex compression system that not just quantizes vertex positions to 16-bit floats.
+I needed a higher compression ratio and a very fast, near-instant decoding algorithm alongside with minimal precision loss.

 Another thing to consider is that my engine's renderer is built around mesh shaders.
-This is very important note, which will be used for position compression.
-On NVIDIA GPUs, FP16 and FP32 computing rates are the same starting from Ampere generation, however, I can benefit from it on Turing GPUs, where FP16 computing rate is doubled compared to FP32 - this is one more thing to consider when designing compression system.
+This is a very important note, which will be used for position compression.
+On NVIDIA GPUs, FP16 and FP32 computing rates are the same starting from Ampere generation, however, I can benefit from it on Turing GPUs, where the FP16 computing rate is doubled compared to FP32 - this is one more thing to consider when designing compression system.

 Meshes in my engine's target scenes can have more than 200k polygons - which effectively proves my statement above about compression system requirements.

-To summarize, I can highlight these features which have to be present in quantization system:
+To summarize, I can highlight these features which have to be present in the quantization system:
 - High compression rate, more than constant 50%
 - Capability of runtime decoding
 - Nearly instant decoding time